Capacity: Judge President, Gauteng

 Candidate bio:

 Mlambo’s tenure in the Labour Court did not last long, as he moved to the Gauteng High Court, Johannesburg in 2000, and spent five years there.
-In 2005 he was promoted to the Supreme Court of Appeal, as one of the first black judges in that court.
-Later, in 2010, in a move that surprised many, Mlambo put his name forward to head up the Labour Court as judge president, succeeding fellow chief justice candidate Deputy Chief Justice Raymond Zondo.
-The General Council of the Bar in its submission to the JSC on Mlambo describes this move as “unusual”, noting that “to prefer hard work over status is real ethical integrity, where the focus of the hard work is to make the busiest [court] division in the country work better.”
-Although Mlambo had now entered formal judicial leadership as Judge President, he would leave two years to take on a tougher role as Judge President of the Gauteng High Court, the largest and busiest court system in the country.
-It is in this latter role that Mlambo has made his mark, and which some believe has prepared him to be chief justice.
+In 2005, he was promoted to the Supreme Court of Appeal, as one of the first Black judges in that court.
+Later, in 2010, in a move that surprised many, Mlambo put his name forward to head up the Labour Court as Judge President, succeeding former Chief Justice Raymond Zondo.
+The General Council of the Bar, in its submission to the JSC on Mlambo, describes this move as “unusual”, noting that “to prefer hard work over status is real ethical integrity, where the focus of the hard work is to make the busiest [court] division in the country work better.”

-Judge President Mlambo is highly regarded as a judicial leader and administrator.
+Judge President Mlambo is highly regarded not just as a judicial leader and administrator, but also as an innovative leader.

-“I have…effectively used the tools of judicial management, my strong people skills and my understanding of the enormous expectation on the legal system to advance great efficiency in both process and outcomes in my work as a leader in the judiciary.
+“I have… effectively used the tools of judicial management, my strong people skills and my understanding of the enormous expectation on the legal system to advance great efficiency in both process and outcomes in my work as a leader in the judiciary.

-I subscribe to the principle that leaders of the judiciary should be accessible to the judges they lead, that an efficient and enable Judiciary is key to the fulfilment of the rights in our Constitution.
-My leadership oof Legal Aid SA, the Labour Court, and the Gauteng Division of the High Court (both busy and challenging divisions) has instilled in me the crucial skills of leadership – the ability to listen, to motivate, to be visionary, to take people along with you, to lead by example and finally, to act as a uniting force in bringing together diverse people for a common good.
+I subscribe to the principle that leaders of the judiciary should be accessible to the judges they lead, that an efficient and enabled judiciary is key to the fulfilment of the rights in our Constitution.
+My leadership of Legal Aid SA, the Labour Court, and the Gauteng Division of the High Court (both busy and challenging divisions) has instilled in me the crucial skills of leadership – the ability to listen, to motivate, to be visionary, to take people along with you, to lead by example and finally, to act as a uniting force in bringing together diverse people for a common good.

 The law, its promise and its fulfilment remain important in how we unfold as a society and in how we attain the constitutional promise of social justice.
 I have been privileged to have been a part of this journey for most of my life and remain ready and willing to continue to do so.”

-Born in Acornhoek in Mpumalanga, Mlambo holds B. Proc law degree from the University of the North (now University of Limpopo), an LLB from Unisa and an honorary doctorate from the University of Fort Hare.
-From the breadth of his experience, and particularly as a leader able to work complex systems towards higher efficiency and effectiveness, Mlambo seems to be the most prepared for the role of chief justice.
-However, his lack of experience in the apex court and his high political profile might just count against him.
-His interview is one to watch.
+Born in Acornhoek, Mpumalanga, Mlambo holds a B.Proc law degree from the University of the North (now University of Limpopo), an LLB from Unisa, and an honorary doctorate from the University of Fort Hare.
+From the breadth of his experience — and particularly as a leader able to guide complex systems towards greater efficiency and effectiveness — Mlambo appears to be the most prepared candidate for the role of Deputy Chief Justice.

 February 2022 Chief Justice Interview